Phonopy API for Python#

 phonon.plot_band_structure_and_dos(pdos_indices=[[0], [1]]).show()

-looking plotting is needed.
-To obtain eigenvectors, it is necessary to
+plotting is needed.
+To obtain eigenvectors, the corresponding

 phonon.run_band_structure(bands, with_eigenvectors=True)